emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __God Of The Common Man:__ {'description': 'Clerics and Paladins of Eandar have advantage on charisma checks when speaking with commonfolk.', 'type': 'advantage'}
+  * __God Of The Common Man:__ Clerics and Paladins of Eandar have advantage on charisma checks when speaking with commonfolk.
-  * __Distrusted By Authorities:__ {'description': 'Clerics and Paladins of Eandar take disadvantage when speaking with lawmen.', 'type': 'disadvantage'}
+  * __Distrusted By Authorities:__ Clerics and Paladins of Eandar take disadvantage when speaking with lawmen.
 * __Level 10__
-  * __Greater Helpful God:__ {'description': 'Your spells which buff your allies have extra potency.
-Multiply the effectiveness of any spell which buff an allies stats by 2, or grant two inspiration dice rather than 1.', 'type': 'general'}
+  * __Greater Helpful God:__ Your spells which buff your allies have extra potency.
+Multiply the effectiveness of any spell which buff an allies stats by 2, or grant two inspiration dice rather than 1.
 * __Level 5__
-  * __The Helpful God:__ {'description': 'Your spells which buff your allies have extra potency.
-Depending on the spell, this may mean increasing the effect by one, for example by granting +2 strength instead of +1, or giving them an inspiration dice that is one size larger.', 'type': 'general'}
+  * __The Helpful God:__ Your spells which buff your allies have extra potency.
+Depending on the spell, this may mean increasing the effect by one, for example by granting +2 strength instead of +1, or giving them an inspiration dice that is one size larger.

 #### Juliet